 NBCU Academy Scholarship

-Beginning in Fall 2021, scholarships of $10,000 will be available to eligible third and fourth-year students with financial need who declare for IAIA’s new Certificate in Broadcast Journalism.
+Another set of scholarships of $10,000 are available to eligible students with financial need who declare for IAIA’s Certificate in Broadcast Journalism.
 Scholarship funds are to be used for tuition assistance, student housing, internship stipends, field reporting, or equipment.

 Scholarship Qualification Requirements